Deploying Rapidflare

 theme: 'light',

-container: '#agent-mount',
+container: '#agent-mount'

 userId: searchParams.has('userId') ? searchParams.get('userId') : undefined,